mariok/pinemup/ReadMe.txt

   0.4:
     - BUGFIX: font type was changed to SERIF on change of font-size
     - BUGFIX: notesfile now allows negative note-positions
-    - notecolor can be changed
+    - notecolor can be changed (9 different colors so far)
     - dialog for managing categories
     - title of note-windows changed
     - some internal code improvements